 Using Exhaust Gas Recirculation (EGR) as a method and tool for enhanced CO2 capture and sequestration by increasing the content of CO2 in the exhaust gas of the GT is also a cycle under evaluation.
 EGR is already used by Mitsubishi Heavy Industries for NOx control in J-series GTs with a Turbine Inlet Temperature (TIT) of 1700°C. This technology is thus close to commercial use.

-Allam cycle

-Another approach to enable better CO2 capture and control/eliminate NOx emission is the Allam cycle.
-Theoretically eliminates NOx and provides high CO2 concentration flue gas that can be fed to a CCS cycle at high pressure.

 Hybrid cycles

 Hybrid cycles, combining different electricity production technologies (e.g. fuel-cell/gas turbine hybrids (Figures 7 & 8)) or renewable based power generation with fossil fueled generation should also be developed better.
 The combination of solar heat input to a natural gas fired GT is a particular technology which shows great promise.

-Power plants hybridization with power-to-x
+Power plants with integration of storage

-Another system approach to solving the renewable intermittence issue is integrating existing power plants with power-to-x schemes, where x can be either batteries (used both for storage and reducing needs for fast start ups) or gas (to be used at a later time as fuel directly in the power plant or transported for other uses).
+Another system approach to solving the renewable intermittence issue is integrating existing power plants with storage capabilities, these could be either batteries (used both for storage and reducing needs for fast start ups) or high temperature heat storage systems (to be used at a later timebypassing the combustor or to reduce the necessary amount of fuel by preheating the working fluid).

 Low grade heat recovery with heat pumps